Chapter 36

 Their expressions were serious, but not cold; there was a professional calm about them, the bearing of those who knew well the weight of the tradition they represented.

-Kaep watched with wide eyes, fascinated by the synchrony and the shine of the uniforms.
+Kaep watched with wide eyes, fascinated by the synchronicity and the gleam of the uniforms.

-Ivan bent down a little to answer him in a low voice:
+Ivan leaned down a little to answer him in a low voice:

-"The instructors of the six branches of specialty.
+"The instructors of the six branches of specialization.
 Each color represents one."

-The boy looked back at the front, trying to guess which one would be his.
+The boy looked forward again, trying to guess which would be his.

-His gaze stopped for a moment on the uniforms with violet trim.
+His gaze lingered for a moment on the uniforms with violet trim.

 Sil placed a hand on his shoulder, sensing the tension in his fingers.

-A light wind swept through the courtyard, lifting the instructors' coats, making the colors wave like banners.
+A light wind swept across the courtyard, lifting the instructors' coats, making the colors ripple like standards.

 The crowd remained in silence, waiting for the voice that would set the ceremony in motion.